TL;DR

 What's running

 Maintenance triage with multi-turn AI conversation.
 Emergency voice escalation via Twilio.
 Owner portal with maintenance timeline.
 Vendor dispatch.
 Document vault.
-Multi-tenant infrastructure with operator scoping.
+Multi-tenant infrastructure with operator scoping — same architecture serves the LLC tenant and the PM tenant from one platform.

 What it proves

-Keystone runs a real operating company.
+Keystone runs a real operating company end-to-end across multiple tenants on the same substrate.
 Not a demo.
 Not a prototype.
-Production AWS infrastructure handling production workloads — and ready to drop into any other service vertical via a domain pack.
+Production AWS infrastructure with the full operational stack live — ready to drop into any other service vertical via a domain pack.

 The Deck